-Centrifuge Simulation, Two-Phase Flow (Air/Water), Mixture, ANSYS Fluent
+Centrifuge CFD Simulation, Two-Phase Flow (MIXTURE), ANSYS Fluent

-In this project, effect of steady rotation of centrifugal turbine on water and air two-phase mixture is investigated.
+In this project, the effect of the steady rotation of a centrifugal turbine on a water and air two-phase mixture is investigated.

 Centrifuge Problem description

-In this project, effect of steady rotation of centrifugal turbine on water and air two-phase mixture is investigated.
-Multi-phase MIXTURE model is used to solve water and air phases interactions.
-Secondary phase (air) volume fraction has very low values in the 0.0001 order which proves the validity of mixture multi-phase model in this project, since for applying the Mixture Multi-Phase model the secondary phase volume fraction should be less than 15%.slip velocity has been taken into account at water and air contact interface.
-Diameter of air bubbles are considered equal 1 µm.
-Rotating region of turbine is considered as a separate body which rotates with rotational speed equal to 500 rpm which simulates the rotation of centrifugal turbine at the same rate.
+In this project, the effect of steady rotation of a centrifugal turbine on a water and air two-phase mixture is investigated by ANSYS Fluent software.
+Multi-phase MIXTURE model is used to solve water and air phase interactions.
+The secondary phase (air) volume fraction has very low values in the 0.0001 order, which proves the validity of the mixture multi-phase model in this project, since for applying the Mixture Multi-Phase model, the secondary phase volume fraction should be less than 15%.
+Slip velocity has been taken into account at the water and air contact interface.
+The diameter of air bubbles is considered equal to 1 µm.
+The rotating region of the turbine is considered a separate body that rotates with a rotational speed equal to 500 rpm, which simulates the rotation of the centrifugal turbine at the same rate.
 Frame Motion (MRF) model has been applied for the rotation simulation.

 Centrifuge Geometry and mesh

-Geometry of fluid domain is designed in Design modeler and computational grid is generated using Ansys meshing.
-Mesh type is unstructured and element number is 126000.
+The geometry of the fluid domain is designed in the Design modeler and the computational grid is generated using Ansys meshing.
+The mesh type is unstructured, and the element number is 126000.

 - Solver type is assumed Pressure Based.

-- Gravity effects is considered in positive Z direction equal to 9.84 m/s2.
+- Gravity effects are considered in a positive Z direction equal to 9.84 m/s2.